Thisguy217/tkinter-risk-calc/README.md

 ====================================================================================================================================================================
-WARNING: The Tkinter module only works on Windows or Linux, Mac keeps having it crash or not properly formatting things, I might build some more specific stuff later, but if someone can help give access to MacOS we can collaborate and improve it for that.
+WARNING: The Tkinter module only works on Windows or Linux.
+Mac keeps having it crash or not properly formatting things, I might build some more specific stuff later, but if someone can help give access to MacOS we can collaborate and improve it for that.